Create project for no administrator user

 projects_controller.rb is found under redmine/app/controllers

-#12 Updated by Thomas Capricelli almost 9 years ago
+#12 Updated by Thomas Capricelli about 9 years ago

 yes, i find it weird too.